Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Introduction

-\Glspl{ebm}~\citep{hinton2002training, lecun2006tutorial, du2019implicit} offer a complementary perspective that naturally addresses these limitations. \Glspl{ebm} explicitly represent the probability structure of the data distribution through a scalar energy function, enabling direct incorporation of constraints, priors, or property-based objectives at inference time without retraining~\citep{du2025learning}.
+\Glspl{ebm}~\citep{hinton2002training, lecun2006tutorial, du2019implicit} offer a complementary perspective that naturally addresses these limitations. \Glspl{ebm} represent relative probability structure through a scalar energy function, enabling direct incorporation of constraints, priors, or property-based objectives at inference time without retraining~\citep{du2025learning}.
 For graph generation, \glspl{ebm} offer particular advantages, as graph-structured constraints and domain-specific priors can be naturally integrated into the energy function.
 Historically, however, \glspl{ebm} have struggled with sample quality, primarily due to poor sampling efficiency in discrete, combinatorial domains, as exemplified by existing methods such as GraphEBM~\citep{liu2021graphebm}.
 Consequently, discrete \glspl{ebm} have predominantly served as scoring models for out-of-distribution detection rather than competitive generation~\citep{wu2023energy,fuchsgruber2024energy}.

 Energy Matching~\citep{balcerak2025energy} bridges these perspectives by building on the \gls{jko} formulation~\citep{jordan1998variational} and its first-order optimality perspective~\citep{terpin2024learning,lanzetti2024variational,lanzetti2025firstorder}, coupling transport toward the data distribution with refinement through a time-indexed sequence of sampling steps.
 In these continuous formulations, dynamics typically follow \glspl{ode} or \glspl{sde}, guided by a learned scalar potential that defines both the transport direction and refinement by capturing a Boltzmann-like probability structure of the data.